The OceanBase Database optimizer mainly collects statistics manually by using the DBMS_STATS package and the ANALYZE statement.

 CALL DBMS_STATS.GATHER_TABLE_STATS('test', 't1');

-When the product of the number of rows and the number of columns in a table exceeds 10 million, you can increase the parallelism based on the data business scenario and system resources to speed up statistics collection.
-For example, the test.t1 table has 10 million rows, and the parallelism is set to 8.
+If the product of the number of rows and columns in a table exceeds 10 million, we recommend that you set a parallelism level based on the business requirements and system resources to accelerate statistics collection.
+In the following example, the test.t1 table contains 10 million rows.
+The parallelism level is set to 8.

 # Scenario where histograms are not collected